Quantum Encryption and Science Satellite (QEYSSat)

 The Canadian Space Agency (CSA) will fund this technology demonstration mission.

 The CSA has selected the University of Waterloo's Institute for Quantum Computing (IQC) to lead the science of the QEYSSat mission on behalf of the Canadian Government.
 Recognized internationally as a centre of excellence in quantum computing, IQC will represent the science team for the Government of Canada and in that capacity will lead QEYSSat scientific support, QKD application and demonstration development, and quantum source development for the ground station.
 It will also provide the QEYSSat industrial team with the required expertise.

 The CSA has selected Honeywell for the design and implementation phases of the QEYSSat mission.
-Under this contract, Honeywell will build, test, deliver, provide training for and commission QEYSSat and the quantum ground station.
-The work is expected to extend until the end of .
-Honeywell has awarded a subcontract to Loft Orbital to provide the spacecraft platform and arrange a launch for the satellite.
-QEYSSat will use a FlexBus developed by Blue Canyon Technologies for Loft Orbital.
+Under this contract, Honeywell will build, test, deliver, launch, commission and provide training for QEYSSat and the primary quantum ground station.

 - Date modified: